Best Small Business Loans in Texas

 Backed by the U.S. Small Business Administration (SBA), SBA loans help small business owners who don’t qualify for traditional financing get the capital they need to grow and expand their businesses.
 The SBA 7(a) loan is ideal for day-to-day expenses, while the SBA 504/CDC loan can fund more significant projects, like expansions or heavy equipment.

-A business line of credit is similar to a business credit card, letting you borrow up to your credit limit as often as needed.
+business line of credit is similar to a business credit card, letting you borrow up to your credit limit as often as needed.
 Funds can be used for a range of purposes, such as inventory, payroll, utilities or covering seasonal dips in revenue.
 You only pay interest on what you withdraw, although some lenders charge additional maintenance fees.

-Equipment financing and equipment leasing can help companies acquire, repair or upgrade equipment and machinery needed to keep business running smoothly.
+Equipment financing and equipment leasing can help companies acquire, repair or upgrade equipment and machinery needed to keep their business running smoothly.
 Equipment loans typically have less strict eligibility requirements since the loan is secured by the equipment.
 Low-credit borrowers can also consider equipment loans for bad credit.

 Other funding options for your small business in Texas